-James Corden Got Blue Ivy Carter to Do Carpool Karaoke at the Grammys, and the Rest of His Best Moments
+James Corden's Best Moments Hosting the 2017 Grammy Awards

 "I told myself that if I ever hosted the Grammys I would do it in my underwear," Corden joked.
 "It's an amazing coincidence, really."

-Then, while everyone was in a Beyoncé-induced perfection coma (seriously, that performance!), James decided to liven things up a bit with one of his old standbys.
+Then, while everyone was in a Beyoncé-induced perfection coma (seriously, that performance!), Corden decided to liven things up a bit with one of his old standbys.

 "CBS has been very concerned with me hosting the Grammys," said Corden, as the camera filmed him in an extreme closeup.
 "Since my show is on so late at night, they were worried no one would know who I am, so they made me wear this."

 The camera then panned out to show the host wearing a giant cardboard cutout of a car with the logo for Carpool Karaoke emblazoned on it.
-Cut to perhaps the most legendary CP bit yet: Neil Diamond, Keith Urban, Tim McGraw, 2 Chainz and Jennifer Lopez, to name a few, jumped into the fake car to do a rendition of Diamond's "Sweet Caroline."
+Cut to perhaps the most legendary CP bit yet: Neil Diamond, Keith Urban, Tim McGraw, 2 Chainz and Jennifer Lopez to name a few, jumped into the fake car to do a rendition of Diamond's "Sweet Caroline."
 Blue Ivy even jumped in to participate, and then the universe imploded due to too much awesomeness.

 The rest of James Corden's evening played out like a series of funny one-liners in between the incredibly inspiring proclamations of love between Adeleand Beyoncé.
 A few of our favorites included "She plays Jane, the Virgin on TV, I played James the Virgin until my 31st birthday!"
 And who could forget the bit about the folding chairs: "Music's biggest night, ladies and gentleman, music's biggest night."